ansys/pystk/doc/source/getting-started/about.rst

   read and to maintain.

-- **PyAnsys compliance:** the API integrates with the rest of the `PyAnsys`_, allowing users to interconect Ansys products via their Python APIs.
+- **PyAnsys compliance:** the API integrates with the rest of the `PyAnsys`_, allowing users to connect STK with other Ansys products.

 Historical background